AndyYuen/podman-ai-lab-to-rhoai/README.md

 # From Podman AI Lab to OpenShift AI

 Forked from https://github.com/redhat-ai-services/podman-ai-lab-to-rhoai<br />

-Certain sections of the original lab no longer work with the newer version of OpenShift AI.
+This was a great lab but certain sections of the original lab no longer work with the newer version of OpenShift AI:

+* Especially the sections to do with the interacting with the deployed model server.
+* It now requires the Authorino Operator to access the model server from outside of the OpenShift cluster using token authentication
+* Connection to the model server fails with “connection error” due to use of self-signed certs

 The main objective of this fork is to make everything work again and easier to get started.

 ## Enhancements
+The enhancements include:
-* Included the Authorino Operator to enable external access to the model server with token authentication
+* Deployment of the Authorino Operator to enable external access to the model server with token authentication
-* Automated deployment of OpenShift AI and other required components using a shell script.
-They include:
+* Automated deployment of the OpenShift AI and other required components using a shell script:
   * Authorino Operator
   * RHODS Operator
   * Elasticsearch Vector Database
-  * S3 (Minio) Storage
+  * S3 Storage (Minio)
   * Service Mesh
   * Serverless
-* Provided an option to upload your model from Podman AI Lab to a s3 (minio) bucket for model serving using a shell script
+* An option to upload your model from Podman AI Lab to a s3 (minio) bucket for model serving using a shell script
+* Fixing the Chat Recipe App's 'Connection error' and updating its Langchain API imports in chatbot_ui.py
-* Updated the Chat Recipe Application code and deployment.yaml file to support token-based authentication and rid of the 'Connection error' due to use of self-signed certs.
+* Updated the Chat Recipe App's chatbot_ui.py and deployment.yaml to support token authentication
 <br /><br />

 ## Overview